roman-kiselenko/blog/content/blog/development-on-mac-with-utm/development-on-mac-with-lima.md

 {% image "./10.jpeg", "", [900] %}

-Wait until you see login screen:

-Wait a little it more, so cloud-init script done his job.
+Wait until the login screen appears.
+The default username is fedora and the password is password, as defined in our cloud-init script.

+Give it a moment after logging in [cloud-init script.](/blog/development-on-mac-with-utm/development-on-mac-with-lima/#cloud-init) will need some time to finish setting everything up.

 {% image "./11.jpeg", "", [900] %}

-Power off VM and remove `init.iso` drive, it does his job only on the first boot.
+After the VM has finished initializing, power it off and remove the init.iso drive—it only needs to run during the first boot.

-You can check logs of cloud-init scripts by this command `sudo cat /var/log/cloud-init-output.log`
+You can check the output of the cloud-init scripts with `sudo cat /var/log/cloud-init-output.log`

 Tip:

+To create a VM for Apple Silicon (aarch64), follow these steps:

+- Choose `Virtualize`, since Apple Silicon is ARM-based.
+- Use `arm64` cloud images.
-In order to create `aarch64` VM, use `arm64` cloud images (on Ubuntu the process is almost the same, expect you dont need to disable `UEFI Boot` and extract `*.img.xz` :shrug:)
+- For Ubuntu, the process is almost the same - except you don’t need to disable UEFI boot.
+- Don’t forget to extract the `*.img.xz` file before using it.

 Happy coding!